saigegit/SAIGE-doc/docs/UK_Biobank_WES_analysis.md

 ## Step 0: constructing a sparse GRM using the LD pruned hard-called genotypes.

-- This step can be done locally instead of on DNAnexus because it only needs the hard called genotypes.

 - Once the sparse GRM is constructed, it can be used for all phenotypes

 - You need to first conduct LD pruning for the hard-called genotypes in the plink file (`.bed`/`.bim`/`.fam`).